 Related: More of 2019 Subaru Ascent Surfaces

-That would mark the first U.S. hybrid for Subaru since it discontinued the Crosstrek Hybrid in late 2016.
+That would mark the first U.S. hybrid model for Subaru since it discontinued the Crosstrek Hybrid in late 2016.
 Last April, the automaker promised an unspecified hybrid at some point in the future, but a spokesman declined to share a time frame.
 Doll's comments change that.
 They came during questions at AutoConference LA, an industry event hosted by the National Automobile Dealers Association and J.D.
 Power and Associates on the eve of the 2017 Los Angeles Auto Show.

 Ascent as Popular as Pathfinder?

-Subaru is mere hours away from unveiling the Ascent, a three-row SUV that solves "that doughnut hole in our product lineup," Doll told conference attendees.
+Subaru is mere hours away from unveiling the all-new Ascent, a three-row SUV that solves "that doughnut hole in our product lineup," Doll told conference attendees.
 The Ascent is a "true three-row SUV" with seating for up to eight, he said.

-Doll thinks Subaru could sell 60,000 to 70,000 — "maybe approaching 80,000" — per year, a range that could put it in an echelon of sales popularity somewhere between the Dodge Durango and Nissan Pathfinder, two established three-row SUVs.
+Doll thinks Subaru could sell 60,000 to 70,000 — "maybe approaching 80,000" — of these vehicles per year, a range that could put it in an echelon of sales popularity somewhere between the Dodge Durango and Nissan Pathfinder, two established three-row SUVs.
 Subaru sees its entrant as a way to get larger families back to the brand.

 "We have a lot of younger people that purchase our cars, and a lot of older people," he said.
 "This is the vehicle that allows us to get that [middle] customer back."